radgrad/docusaurus2/docs/developers/deployment/howto/build-a-release-mup.md

 ## Perform quality assurance

-Before making a new release, be sure to [run the tests](/docs/developers/testing/reference/testing-scripts) and check that they all pass.
+Before making a new release, be sure to [run the tests](/docs/developers/testing/overview) and check that they all pass.

-## Deploying to production
+## Deploy to production

 Once you have completed quality assurance and have assured yourself that the code is ready for deployment, you can deploy as follows: